kulthoom12/word-quest/README.md

 **Primary Font – Roboto Slab**

 Roboto Slab is used throughout the main parts of the game—like instructions, buttons, and gameplay text.
 It’s clean, easy to read, and has a slightly serious tone, which fits well with the idea of solving crimes.
-It reminds you a bit of old police files or typewritten reports, helping to set the scene.
+It reminds you a bit of old police files or typewritten reports, which help to set the scene.

 **Secondary Font – Cinzel Decorative**